ygfalcon/Solsniper-zero/README.md

 - `risk_updated` when the risk multiplier is modified
 - `config_updated` when a configuration file is saved
 - `risk_metrics` whenever portfolio risk metrics are recalculated
+- `trade_logged` after any trade is written to a memory database

 Handlers can subscribe using :func:`subscribe` or the :func:`subscription` context manager: